Pound cake: Variations

 There are numerous variations on the traditional pound cake, with certain countries and regions having distinctive styles.
 These can include the addition of flavouring agents (such as vanilla extract or almond extract) or dried fruit (such as currants or dried cranberries), as well as alterations to the original recipe to change the characteristics of the resulting pound cake.
 For instance, baking soda or baking powder may be incorporated to induce leavening during baking, resulting in a less dense pound cake.
 A cooking oil (typically a vegetable oil) is sometimes substituted for some or all of the butter, which is intended to produce a moister cake.
 Sour cream pound cake is a popular variation in the United States, which involves the substitution of sour cream for some of the butter, which also is intended to produce a moister cake with a tangy flavour.
 Some of these variations may drastically change the texture and flavour of the pound cake, but the name pound cake is often still used.
 Some of the variations are described below.

 French style

 Pound cake is served in France.
 The French name for the pound cake, quatre-quarts, means four quarters.
 There are equal weights in each of the four quarters.
 Traditionally, the cake of the French region of Brittany uses the same quantity of the four ingredients, but with no added fruit of any kind.
 However, the French-speaking parts of the Caribbean traditionally add rum to the ingredients for Christmas Eve or even mashed bananas for extra moisture.
 In some cases, they might have beaten egg whites instead of whole eggs to lighten the batter.
 Other variants include adding chocolate or lemon juice for flavour.

 Mexican style

 In Mexico, the pound cake is called panqué.
 The basic recipe of Mexican panqué is much like the traditional U.S. recipe.
-Most common variants are panqué con nueces (pound cake with walnuts) and panqué con pasas (pound cake with raisins).
+Most common variants are panqué con nueces (pound cake with nuts) and panqué con pasas (pound cake with raisins).